Invisalign in Stone, Stafford

 Invisalign is committed to constantly developing the treatment it offers.
 Before you start your treatment with clear aligners, you will receive a personal ClinCheck, this is a virtual 3D computerised image, which will show you your teeth movements and final position.

-If you are members of another practice or haven’t seen a dentist for a while we recommend a full dental health examination prior to any corrective procedures.
+If you are a member of another practice or haven’t seen a dentist for a while we recommend a full dental health examination prior to any corrective procedures.
 At Abbey House Dental in Stone Stafford, we use the analogy “to build a successful home the foundations have to be solid” and this is the same as for dental health.
 The gum condition is especially important during orthodontic treatment.

 Gum disease is the number one cause of tooth loss in the UK, if left untreated plaque will irritate the gums and lead to bone loss which in turn may result in the loss of a tooth or teeth.
 A course of hygiene treatment may be recommended.